⚠️ Educational Purpose Only - This website is created strictly for educational purposes and does not encourage any illegal activities

 Current Cryptocurrency Prices

-Real-time cryptocurrency market data relevant for anonymous transactions.
+Real-time cryptocurrency market data for anonymous transactions.
 Prices updated every 60 seconds from CoinGecko API.

 Monero (XMR)